Trip Details

 Guanajuato City is located in central México, about 5 hours north of Mexico City.
 It is settled in the mountains of the Sierra Madre Mountains.

-What is the weather like in Guanajuato in July?
+What is the weather like in Guanajuato in June/July?

 What is the nearest airport to Guanajuato?